rsyncOSX/RsyncOSXdocs/content/post/Userparameters.md

 I have experienced some variations regarding the suffix.
 If you want to use suffix you might try an alternative suffix if the above is not working as expected.
 If so is true use  instead.
 You just have to try and see what works

 The parameters in picture (below) instructs rsync to save changed files in catalog ../backup_Directory (relative to destination catalog) and suffix the backup file with timestamps.
 The above is enabled or disabled by select the backup button.
 The user might change the backup catalog.
 The backup catalog can either be absolute path or relative path.
 Default backup catalog is ../backup_Directory.

-## Passing user selected parameters to rsync

-The user can set own parameters by using user in dropdown menu.
-Preset parameters are:

-- `user`  - user selected parameter

-RsyncOSX passes whatever set by user to rsync, parameters must be either:
-- `--parameter=value` or
-- `--parameter`

-`delete` - delete the parameterdeletes the parameter when OK button is selected